-Because of weather condition, April and May are the best months for having your driveway or parking lot sealcoated.
-Most customers believe that sealcoating should be done in hot weather (i.e., July or August), but this could not be further from the truth.
-Optimal sealcoating conditions would be average humidity with a temperature of 50˚F – 70˚F. These conditions allow the sealer to dry thoroughly from the bottom up.
-You don't want is sealer drying from the top down, which happens in the heat of the summer.
-The sealer can still be applied without issue in the summer, but the best time of year is spring or fall.
+Because of weather conditions, May and June are the best months for having your driveway or parking lot sealcoated.
+Most customers believe that sealcoating should be done in hot weather (i.e., July or August), but this is not exactly true.
+Optimal sealcoating conditions would be average humidity with a temperature of 60˚F – 85˚F. These conditions allow the sealer to dry thoroughly from the bottom up.
+The sealer can still be applied without issue in the summer, but the best time of year is late spring or early summer.

-We recommend sealcoating in the spring because we reduce our rates to compensate for the reduced demand.
+We recommend sealcoating in the late spring or early summer because we reduce our rates to compensate for the reduced demand.
 Basically, the earlier in the year you get your driveway sealcoated, the cheaper it will be.

 Why do estimates vary so much from one sealcoating company to another?